The many routes to the ubiquitous Bradley-Terry model: Objective function maximization

-It is a common procedure in quantitative analysis to identify an appropriate objective function and seek to maximise (or minimise) that function under certain plausible constraints.
-Indeed the familiarity of such procedures makes these motivations perhaps some of the most persuasive in the use of the Bradley-Terry model.
+It is a common procedure in quantitative analysis to identify an appropriate objective function and seek to maximize (or minimize) that function under certain plausible constraints.
+Indeed the familiarity of such procedures makes these motivations perhaps some of the most persuasive in the use of the Bradley--Terry model.

-\subsection{Maximum entropy with retrodictive criterion \citep{henery1986interpretation, joe1988majorization}}
+\subsection{Maximum entropy with retrodictive criterion \citep{henery1986interpretation,joe1988majorization}}

-In order to determine a functional form for the $p_{ij}$, we wish to select an appropriate objective function $S(p)$, a function of the probabilities $p_{ij}$, and then maximise this objective function subject to some appropriate constraint.
+In order to determine a functional form for the $p_{ij}$, we wish to select an appropriate objective function $S(p)$, a function of the probabilities $p_{ij}$, and then maximize this objective function subject to some appropriate constraint.

 The proposed constraint is that of the `retrodictive criterion', that the observed number of wins for each team is equal to the expected number of wins given the matches played.
 That is